Who would win in the battle of barndominium vs shouse?

 A barndominium floor plan is going to work best if you think through the zones of your new living space.
 Where do you want people to watch TV together?
 Where do you want people to gather to eat?
 Remember, you won’t have walls and doors to divide up your open-concept home, so it’s important to think about how you can arrange your home layout to accommodate everyone in your family moving around without bothering each other.

 You can save money on both barndominium and shouse floor plans and building supplies with the help of post-frame home design kits.
 These options come with floor plans designed by post-frame design experts, and they will also include all the materials you need to build your new home.
-With the help of a barndominium kit, you don’t have to shop around for both your home blueprint and construction supplies to get your new post-frame house started.
+With the help of a barndominium kit under 100k, you don’t have to shop around for both your home blueprint and construction supplies to get your new post-frame house started.

 How to finance a barndominium vs shouse

 Both a barndominium and a shouse are harder to get financed.
 Post-frame home designs may have been around for a while, but the widespread popularity and frequency of their construction are still relatively new across the United States.
 For this reason, you will need to work a little harder to guarantee a loan for your new build.

 The first step you can take to help a bank or mortgage lender know you are serious is to pick and stick with clear floor plans.
 Writing out the budget for your home and proving that you’ve already talked to metal building construction experts in your area is also helpful.
 These people can be architects who have helped you create your home blueprint, or you can reach out to contractors and construction crews in your area.
 Contractors are especially great to help you navigate any extra permits or zoning laws you may need to work around when building your new barndominium or house.